AMC Pacer: Design

 The Pacer was the second American production car, after the Ford Pinto, to feature rack-and-pinion steering.
 The system was mounted low at the front of the crossmember.
-The body was designed with the aim that structural lines protected it from hit damage and AMC engineers claimed that they succeeded in more than 50% of the car surface.
+The body was designed with the aim that structural lines protected it from hit damage, and AMC engineers claimed that they succeeded in more than 50% of the car's surface.

-In the mid-1970s, the U.S. government mandated major safety improvements for vehicles starting with the 1980 model year.
+In the mid-1970s, the U.S. government mandated significant vehicle safety improvements starting with the 1980 model year cars.
 These included 50 mph front-end crash testing, 25 mph side crash testing, and 30 mph rollover testing, as well as the installation of bumpers that would resist a 5 mph impact at the front and 10 mph at the rear.
-"Full-circle body protection was designed into the Pacer, starting with the energy-absorbing bumper mounts" through upper and lower box-section rails on each side extending back to the front pillars, as well as from the bases of the pillars behind the doors, the box-section members in the body floor curve up and back in past the rear wheel houses.
+"Full-circle body protection was designed into the Pacer, starting with the energy-absorbing bumper mounts" through upper and lower box-section rails on each side extending back to the front pillars, as well as from the bases of the pillars behind the doors, the box-section members in the body floor curve up and continue past the rear wheel houses.
 The Pacer was designed from the start to meet the expected stringent safety specifications.

 The low beltline and window design afforded the driver outstanding visibility.
 The Pacer had laminated safety glass in the windshield.
-The articulated front wipers were hidden when in their parked position while a rear wiper and washer system was optional.
+The articulated front wipers were hidden when in their parked position, while a rear wiper and washer system was optional.

-General Motors, Ford, and Chrysler persuaded the government that it was not financially viable to modify existing production cars to comply with the new regulations and that instead each company would be put to the enormous expense of producing new, safety-compliant vehicles.
-Accordingly, the government requirements were reduced, which led to the deletion of several safety features from the production Pacer—for example, the roll bar over the passenger compartment, and the bump in the roof that accommodated it.
-The design of the Pacer was strong for a small car, making it solid and heavy with protection features that included strong and massive bumpers, as well as wide B-pillars that factory information bulletins described their "roll bar like characteristics."
-Even with the Pacer's large glass area, passengers are not near the windows because they all bow out from around the occupants.
-The Pacer's wide stance also makes it stable and provides a unique feeling when inside the car, giving credence to the marketing phrase used by AMC that "you only ride like a Pacer if you're wide like a Pacer."
+General Motors, Ford, and Chrysler persuaded U.S. government authorities that modifying existing production cars to comply with the new regulations was not financially viable.
+They would face enormous expenses to produce new, safety-compliant vehicles.
+As a result of the lobbying, the requirements were reduced, including the deletion of several safety features.
+For example, production Pacers did not feature an actual roll bar over the passenger compartment, but the bump in the roof remained.
+The design of the Pacer was strong for a small car, making it solid and heavy with protection features that included strong and massive bumpers.
+The wide B-pillars were described by AMC as having "roll bar-like characteristics".
+Even with the Pacer's large glass area, passengers are not positioned near the windows because they all bow out from around seated occupants.
+The Pacer's wide stance also makes it stable and provides a unique feeling when inside the car, providing credence to the marketing phrase used by AMC: "You only ride like a Pacer if you're wide like a Pacer."